Dcadet050/SOAR-EDR-Project-/README.md

 After processing, Tines immediately sends the incident details to Slack and email.
 This is to make sure that the security analyst is notified instantly through different forms of communication as soon as a threat is detected.
 Next, Tines will prompt the analyst with a question asking “Isolate?”.
 If the analyst says “No” a message will be sent to Slack saying “The computer was not isolated.
 Please investigate.”
 If “Yes” was chosen then LimaCharlie will isolate the machine and send a message to the Slack channel stating the isolation status as well as the computer name.

-# Phase 1 - Project Setup:
+# Phase 1 - Environment Setup:

 Virtual Machine Configuration: